 When practical, state instructions in terms of what the user should accomplish, rather than focusing on the widgets and gestures.
 By avoiding reference to UI elements, you help the user understand the purpose of an instruction, and it can help future-proof procedures.

-Recommended if practical: Refresh the page.
+Recommended: Refresh the page.

 Not recommended: Click the zippy to expand the Advanced options section.